QueJobe/Raycasting_maze/README.md

 <h2>Introduction</h2>

-This project is a 3D raycasting game implemented using SDL2 on Ubuntu 14.04 LTS.
+<p>This project is a 3D raycasting game implemented using SDL2 on Ubuntu 14.04 LTS.
 It includes features like textured walls and ground/ceiling, player movement and rotation, collision detection, and map parsing.
-The game is built with strict coding and organizational requirements, following the Betty style guide.
+The game is built with strict coding and organizational requirements, following the Betty style guide.</p>

 Features
 3D Raycasting: Rendering of 3D walls using raycasting technique.